gbschroeder/ict4d-playbook/toolkits/computer-lab-rules.md

 5. If no one is waiting, you may use the computer more than one hour.
 6. When you are asked to leave, you may add your name to the list again if you want to continue using the computer.

-Please be respectful of your fellow students and help ensure that everyone has a fair chance to use the computers.

-## Broken Equipment

-Do not try to repair equipment yourself.
-If you encounter problems with equipment, you should report this to the lab supervisor.

-## Inappropriate Content
+### Inappropriate Content

 Controversial content (e.g. pornography) is not appropriate in a school setting.
 Users should expect that their browsing history will be recorded, and might be examined by system administrators.
-For more details, see the Acceptable Use Policy (AUP).

 Computer users browsing the World Wide Web are expected to avoid offensive materials.
 Should any user encounter any such material accidentally, they should report the circumstances immediately to an instructor.